Kingdom of Yugoslavia: Manufacturing

 Manufacturing was limited to Belgrade and the other major population centers, and consisted mainly of small, comparatively primitive facilities that produced strictly for the domestic market.
 The commercial potential of Yugoslavia's Adriatic ports went to waste because the nation lacked the capital or technical knowledge to operate a shipping industry.
 On the other hand, the mining industry was well developed due to the nation's abundance of mineral resources, but since it was primarily owned and operated by foreigners, most production was exported.
 Yugoslavia was the third least industrialized nation in Eastern Europe after Bulgaria and Albania.

+Yugoslavia was rich in deposits of coal, iron, copper, gold, silver, lead, zinc, chrome, manganese and bauxite, and mining was one of the most important industries in the kingdom.
+The backwardness of Yugoslavia prevented the mining industry from becoming the basis of an industrial society.
+The lack of electricity was a major problem.
+In 1934, the estimated per capita electricity consumption was approximately 90 kilowatt-hours per year in Belgrade, compared to 253 kWh/year in Budapest and 367 kWh/year in Paris.
+The lack of a manufacturing basis led to the situation where raw materials were exported from Yugoslavia to more developed nations, usually Britain, France or Germany, and Yugoslavs had to buy the products from those nations made with their raw materials.
+Despite these limitations, industry did begin to grow in Yugoslavia with 2,193 factories being opened between 1919-1938.
+The majority of the factories were opened in Slovenia, which had 47% of the factories, followed by Croatia at 37% and Serbia at 24%.
+The least industrialized regions were Kosovo and Macedonia, which 14% of the factories that were opened.

 Debt

 Yugoslavia was typical of Eastern European nations in that it borrowed large sums of money from the West during the 1920s.
 When the Great Depression began in 1929, the Western lenders called in their debts, which could not be paid back.
 Some of the money was lost to graft, although most was used by farmers to improve production and export potential.
 Agricultural exports, however, were always an unstable prospect as their export earnings were heavily reliant on volatile world market prices.
 The Great Depression caused the market for them to collapse as global demand contracted heavily and the situation for export-oriented farmers further deteriorated when nations everywhere started to erect trade barriers.
 Italy was a major trading partner of Yugoslavia in the initial years after World War I, but ties fell off after Benito Mussolini came to power in 1922.
 In the grim economic situation of the 1930s, Yugoslavia followed the lead of its neighbors in allowing itself to become a dependent of Nazi Germany.